stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 >
 > Artist call to action for auction - @mewmindflow, @muntface
 >
-> One Page DAO Manifesto
+> One Page DAO Manifesto (Scope / Description of HOLONS)
 >
 >